arkency/posts/posts/2015-06-10-how-good-are-your-ruby-tests-testing-your-tests-with-mutant.md

 ---
-title: "How good are your Ruby tests?
-Testing your tests with mutant"
 created_at: 2015-06-10 11:10:11 +0200
 publish: true
 author: Andrzej Krzywda
 tags: ['testing', 'mutation testing', 'tdd']
 newsletter: arkency_form
 ---

+# How good are your Ruby tests?
+Testing your tests with mutant

 ## New-feature-bugs vs regression-bugs